 This new integration between the two tools has been designed to save time and effort for TestLodge users, as it means issues can be automatically created within TFS when a test case fails in TestLodge.

 Integrating TFS and TestLodge

 We’ve tried to make the process of integrating the two tools as quick and easy as possible for our users.
 You can use the new feature by following these two simple steps:

-- Allow TestLodge to access TFS account – To enable access, simply log in to your TestLodge account and select ‘Settings’ followed by ‘Issue Tracker Integration’.
-Select ‘Team Foundation Server’ and then enter your TFS account URL.
+- Allow TestLodge to access TFS account – To enable access, simply log in to your TestLodge account and select ‘Issue trackers’ from the side menu.
+Choose to add a new integration, select ‘Team Foundation Server’ and then enter your TFS account URL.
 You will be directed back to TFS to provision access – simply hit accept when the access request appears.

 - Associate a TestLodge project – Once your TestLodge and TFS accounts have been connected, you will next need to select a TFS project to associate with an existing project in TestLodge.
 This TFS project is where the issues will be created if a test case fails.
 To do this, while within your chosen TestLodge project, select ‘Edit’ and then select your chosen TFS project from the list provided before saving your changes.

 Once the setup and project configuration is completed, whenever a test fails in TestLodge, an issue will be automatically created in TFS.
 The issue will contain all of the information you need; including steps to replicate the issue, the expected result and the actual result.
 You can also select the user you wish to assign the issue to directly from TestLodge, saving further time and effort.

 As a final step, once fixes have been made and you believe all the issues are resolved, you can easily re-run the failed tests via TestLodge.